ynusinovich/water-level-agentic-chart-rag/README.md

 # Water Level Agentic Chart RAG

+The Southwest faces recurring water scarcity and flood risk; knowing recent streamflow is critical for safety, planning, and conservation.
+This project turns your OpenAI account into an agent that can read USGS StreamStats charts, slice them by time ranges (relative or absolute), and answer practical questions about stations you care about.
+It pairs tool-calling with monitoring and guardrails so answers stay grounded in real chart data.

 Agent that answers questions about USGS water-level charts by:
 - Finding stations via Qdrant semantic search
 - Extracting Highcharts/Plotly series via Playwright tools